peekxc/simplextree/README.md

 # simplextree
 `simplextree` is an [R](https://www.r-project.org/) package aimed at simplifying computation for general [simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex).
-This package facilitates this aim by providing an R-bindings to a _Simplex Tree_ data structure, implemented using [C++11](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3690.pdf) and exported as a [Rcpp module](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-modules.pdf).
+This package facilitates this aim by providing an R-bindings to a _Simplex Tree_ data structure, implemented using [modern C++](https://herbsutter.com/elements-of-modern-c-style/) and exported as a [Rcpp module](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-modules.pdf).

 The Simplex Tree was originally introduced in the following paper: